frankhjung/haskell-userapp/README.md

 # Exercises from Finding Success in Haskell

+# TODO

+* add cache to github pipeline
+* build on all branches
+* publish pages on master only

 An implementation of code from [Finding Success (and Failure) in Haskell](https://leanpub.com/finding-success-in-haskell) by Julie Moronuki and Chris Martin.